21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 "I don't remember any of that kind of behavior," Morgan told HuffPost.
 "But I have been known to dance on tables."

 5. Temple Taggart McDowell

 Temple Taggart McDowell told her story first to The New York Times and later to NBC News.
-The former beauty pageant participant, Miss Utah, alleges that Trump kissed her on the lips upon meeting at the Miss USA competition in 1997.
+The past beauty pageant participant, a former Miss Utah, alleges that Trump kissed her on the lips upon meeting at the Miss USA competition in 1997.

 With NBC she elaborated:

 I would have just thought to shake somebody's hand, and that was his first response with me.
 I remember feeling kind of embarrassed, like wanting to turn and bite my mouth, like, "What just happened?"
 [But] because he's the pageant owner, you're trying to make a good first impression.
 I just kind of shooed it off and kind of went along.

 In response to McDowell's claims, Trump told NBC News:

 I don't even know who she is.
 She claims this took place in a public area.
 I never kissed her.
 I emphatically deny this ridiculous claim.

 McDowell also claimed that it even happened again in front of two chaperones, who told her not to be alone with him.
 They were not contacted to corroborate the story, and it's not clear who else knew before she went public.

 6. Mariah Billado